 Alumni Network.
 IBEAR's 1,800 alumni from 60 countries are strategic assets of the program.
 IBEAR alumni build lifelong relationships with each other and with IBEAR faculty and staff.
 Alumni regularly recruit and interview candidates, mentor and hire current participants, sponsor IBCP consulting projects, and do business together.
 IBEAR alumni clubs are active in cities around the world and IBEAR alumni often hold leadership roles in Marshall and USC alumni clubs globally.

 Scholarships and Loans.
-IBEAR provides scholarships for highly-qualified international and U.S. applicants which range from $5,000 to $45,000.
+IBEAR provides scholarships for highly-qualified international and U.S. applicants.
 American students receive assistance from USC’s Financial Aid Office in obtaining U.S. government and commercial loans.
 International students often obtain loans from private lenders, which they approach and work with directly.